byte4RR4Y/rock-4se-kali/README.md

 ----------------

-This is a kali build from the bottom of a kali root filesystem The image is 16.7 GB and therefore a 32 GB SD card is recommended(if you want to install software).
+This is a kali build from the bottom of a kali root filesystem The image is 16.7 GB and therefore a 32 GB SD card is required.
 ----------------------------
     login:_______kali
     password:____kali